keep-starknet-strange/madara/crates/client/transaction-pool/README.md

 especially for block authors and is not directly incentivised.
 However the networking protocol might penalise peers that send invalid or useless transactions so we should be nice to others.
-Also see below a proposal to instead of gossiping everyting have other peers request transactions they are interested in.
+Also see below a proposal to instead of gossiping everything have other peers request transactions they are interested in.

 Since the pool is expected to store more transactions than what can fit in a